Carol Cirabisi, MS, LMFT

 Despite all this new success and different geography, I felt the same emotional and spiritual struggles of work, money, relationships, and personal identity as I had in New York.
 Challenging as that was, I believed I was “paying the price” now for the “reward” later: an ultimately fulfilling and lucrative career.
 I know now that this was part of my journey and the beginning of a new process of deep personal healing.

-Since moving to Naples, I have experienced many of these big and unexpected changes, too – both personally and professionally – divorce, illness, death, financial loss, to name a few.
+Since moving to Naples, I have experienced many big and unexpected changes, too – both personally and professionally – divorce, illness, death, material loss, to name a few.
 Although I did not always understand why I was given these challenges, I ultimately came to realize that the pain I was going through could be used as a way to heal and grow.